-Volunteers must complete a Volunteer Sex Offender Check Authorization form and a SCUSD Volunteer Registration form.
-They are also required to have finger prints taken and cleared, have a current TB clearance and proof of immunizations in accordance with Early Learning and Care Department adult TB policy and CA Community Care Licensing.
-For more information on how to become a volunteer, please contact the Registration Supervisor at (916) 643-7807
+Volunteers must complete a SCUSD Volunteer Registration form and a Volunteer Sex Offender Check Authorization form.
+They are also required to have fingerprints taken and cleared, have a current TB clearance and proof of immunizations in accordance with Early Learning and Care Department adult TB policy and CA Community Care Licensing.
+For more information on how to become a volunteer, please contact the Parent Advisor at 916.643.7804